taciogt/medium-examples/wip-go-data-pipelines/post.md

 A _data source_ is a method responsible for returning a list of items of the same type using some pagination parameters to limit the results.
 It is usually related to I/O interaction, like retrieving data from a local database or an external API.
-For simplification purposes, this method will be striped down to the bare minimum capable of showcase the ideas and can be something as simple as that:
+For simplification purposes, this method will be striped down to the bare minimum capable of showcasing the ideas and can be something as simple as that:

 ```go
 // ListNumbers emulates a typical data source creating a fictitious result considering the Pagination parameter